Causes of Hair Loss for Black Men

 I Have Dreadlocks and Think I’m Suffering from Traction Alopecia – What Should I Do?

-If you have dreadlocks, one way to stop the symptoms of Traction Alopecia is to reduce the length of the locs to mitigate the impact of stress on the hair bulb and scalp, in addition to undertaking treatment such as ProTress to restore hair growth.
-Some people go as far as abandoning dreadlocks altogether if the hair loss is extreme.
+If you have dreadlocks, one way to stop the symptoms of Traction Alopecia is to reduce the length of the locs to mitigate the impact of stress on the hair bulb and scalp, in addition to undergoing treatment to restore hair growth.
+Leaving hair loss untreated can result in permanent hair loss, which is why it is advisable to seek treatment as soon as possible.
+ProTress Essential Scalp Therapy Energising Shampoo and Lotion is effective at reducing hair loss and restoring hair growth for people who wear dreadlocks.
+Click here to find out how it works.
+If hair loss is extreme, some people go as far as abandoning dreadlocks altogether, in addition to undergoing treatment.

 How Do Dreadlocks Cause Central Centrifugal Cicatricial Alopecia?